genieversum/genie-flow-invoker-weaviate/README.md

 but all other parameters can be included in this JSON object.

+## Persisting
+Persisting is done through the `ChunkedDocument` object.
+There exist one invoker for this, called `WeaviatePersistInvoker` than expects a JSON version of a `WeaviatePersistenceRequest` object.

+A document chunk can be inserted or replaced.
+If there is already a chunk with the same `chunk_id` then that chunk will be replaced.
+Otherwise it will be inserted.

+### Weaviate Persistence Request
+This object should contain:

+`collection_name`
+: an optional name of the collection to persist the document into.
+If not given, the persisting is done into the collection named in the `meta.yaml` configuration.
+Lacking that, a `ValueError` is raised.

+`tenant_name`
+: an optional name of a tenant within the collection.
+If not provided, the invoker will fall back onto a tenant name configured in `meta.yaml`.
+If no tenant has been configured, this invoker expects a collection that is not enabled for tenants.

+`document`
+: The `ChunkedDocument` that needs to be persisted.
+The ChunkedDocument should contain `chunks` that can potentially contain an `embedding`.
+If no embedding is set, it is up to Weaviate to do the content embedding in the way it is configured.

+The invoker returns a JSON object containing the following attributes:

+`collection_name`
+: the collection that the document (chunks) were stored in

+`tenant_name`
+: the optional name of the tenant the document chunks were stored in

+`nr_inserts`
+: the number of chunks inserted

+`nr_replaces`
+: the number of chunks that have been replaced

 ## Data Model
 The collection in Weaviate will contain the following data model for each of the objects: